Customers today expect more, and honestly, why shouldn’t they?

 AI chatbots & virtual assistants

 These are the text or voice agents customers bump into first.
-They sit on your website, in your app, or on the phone line.
-They don’t freestyle answers, they pull from a customer data knowledge source, interpret what someone wants, and respond conversationally.
+They sit on your website, in your app, or on the phone line, and pull from a customer data knowledge source, interpret what someone wants, and respond conversationally.

 The key is in the handover.
 The customer hears, “Let me connect you with someone,” not, “Please repeat everything you just said.”